-Dynamic linking: Loading and linking of all executable blocks are done at the time of program execution is called dynamic linking.
+Dynamic linking: Loading and linking of all executable blocks done at the time of program execution is called dynamic linking.
 It increases the efficiency of the program.
-Any small change in executable block, need not compile the whole program.
+Any small change in the executable block, need not compile the whole program.
 So there is no wastage of memory in java.

 The link between the function call and function definition is called binding.
 There are two types of binding

 When a method is invoked, if its method definition which is bound at compilation time by the compiler is only executed by JVM at run time, then it is called compile-time polymorphism or static binding, or early binding.